 Your two favorite red-carpet celebrities to interview were Bethenny Frankel (The Real Housewives of NYC) and John Leguizamo.
 Why were they so much fun to interact with?

-Both of those people were a ball to interview because they’re incredibly intelligent, they tell it like it is, and they really don’t seem to give a shit what other people think.
+Both of those people were a ball to interview because they’re incredibly intelligent, they tell it like it is, and they really don’t seem to give a rip what other people think.

 Of all the magazines you worked at, where did you do your best work–the work you’re most proud of?